Make (software): Rules

-Make can decide where to start through topological sorting.

-Each command line must begin with a tab character to be recognized as a command.
-The tab is a whitespace character, but the space character does not have the same special meaning.
-This is problematic, since there may be no visual difference between a tab and a series of space characters.
-This aspect of the syntax of makefiles is often subject to criticism; it has been described by Eric S. Raymond as "one of the worst design botches in the history of Unix" and The Unix-Haters Handbook said "using tabs as part of the syntax is like one of those pungee stick traps in The Green Berets".
-Feldman explains the choice as caused by a workaround for an early implementation difficulty preserved by a desire for backward compatibility with the very first users:
+Each command line must begin with a tab character.
+Even though a space is also whitespace, Make requires tab.
+Since this often leads to confusion and mistakes, this aspect of makefile syntax is subject to criticism.
+Eric S. Raymond describes it as "one of the worst design botches in the history of Unix" and The Unix-Haters Handbook said "using tabs as part of the syntax is like one of those pungee [sic] stick traps in The Green Berets".
+Feldman explains the choice as caused by a workaround for an early implementation difficulty, and preserved by a desire for backward compatibility with the very first users:

-However, the GNU Make since version 3.82 allows to choose any symbol (one character) as the recipe prefix using the .RECIPEPREFIX special variable, for example:
+GNU Make since version 3.82 allows the choice of any symbol (one character) as the recipe prefix using the .RECIPEPREFIX special variable: